MI7J/mangos/sql/additions/readme.txt

     cp 42 - Fixed spell 56249.
 Patch provided by laise cp 43 - Small cleanup in Spell::prepareDataForTriggerSystem().
 Patch provided by pasdVn cp 44 - Fixed spell 56342 and ranks.
-Patch provided by pasdVn
+Patch provided by pasdVn cp 45 - Fixed a bug when some auras were not removed by shapeshift.
+Patch provided by MrLama